 - (1) The student demonstrates professional standards/employability skills as required by business and industry.
-The student is expected to: - (A) demonstrate skills related to health and safety in the workplace as specified by appropriate government regulations; - (B) demonstrate the standards required in the workplace such as interviewing skills, flexibility, willingness to learn new skills and acquire knowledge, self-discipline, selfworth, positive attitude, and integrity in a work situation; - (C) use teamwork to solve problems; - (D) identify employers' work expectations; and - (E) use time-management techniques to develop work schedules. - (2) The student applies academic skills to the requirements of manufacturing.
-The student is expected to: - (A) demonstrate effective oral and written communication skills with individuals from varied cultures, including fellow workers, management, and customers; - (B) interpret engineering drawings, charts, diagrams, and welding symbols; and
+The student is expected to: - (A) demonstrate skills related to health and safety in the workplace as specified by appropriate government regulations; - (B) demonstrate the standards required in the workplace such as interviewing skills, flexibility, willingness to learn new skills and acquire knowledge, self-discipline, self-worth, positive attitude, and integrity in a work situation; - (C) use teamwork to solve problems; - (D) identify employers' work expectations; and - (E) use time-management techniques to develop work schedules. - (2) The student applies academic skills to the requirements of manufacturing.
+The student is expected to: - (A) demonstrate effective oral and written communication skills with individuals from varied cultures, including fellow workers, management, and customers;

-(C) select algebraic and geometric principles and formulas required for precision measuring operations.
-(3) The stu manufa dent differentiates between the technical concepts that form the knowledge and skills of cturing.
-The student is expected to: (A) use tools and equipment commonly employed in manufacturing in a safe manner; (B) demonstrate an understanding of the safety regulations for the different types of manufacturing equipment such as cutting, abrasive, boring, turning, shaping, and forming tools; (C) execute procedures using the different types of manufacturing equipment such as cutting, abrasive, boring, turning, shaping, and forming tools; (D) research the modern materials used in manufacturing; and (E) perform varied measurements, including precision measurements.
-(4) The student investigates emerging and innovative applications of technology in engineering.
-The student is expected to: (A) report on innovative applications of technology in engineering; (B) experiment with new technologies; and (C) experiment with different manufacturing materials such as plastic, composites, fiberglass, stone, and wood.
-(5) The stu materia dent manufactures products or systems using the appropriate tools, equipment, machines, ls, and technical processes.
-The student is expected to: (A) analyze the processes needed to complete a project; and (B) use a variety of equipment and machines to produce an item to specification.
-(6) The stu dent practices safe work habits.
-The student is expected to: (A) master safety tests developed from Occupational Safety and Health Administration regulations; (B) analyze hazardous materials; (C) dispose of hazardous materials safely; and (D) store all materials correctly.
-(7) The stu dent participates in a mass manufacturing project.
-The student is expected to: (A) participate in the manufacturing of a mass produced project; and (B) develop a method to check and maintain quality control throughout the manufacturing process.
-(8) The student identifies the factors that influence the cost of an item or service.
-The student is expected to: (A) develop a budget for a project; and (B) determine the most effective strategies to minimize costs.
-(9) The stu expecte dent describes the relationship between manufacturing and marketing.
-The student is determined determined determined determined and the student is determined as a state of the student determined a ( A) prepare a marketing plan for a product; (B) analyze the effect of customer satisfaction on the image of a product; and (C) analyze how customer demands influence the design of an object.
+- (B) interpret engineering drawings, charts, diagrams, and welding symbols; and - (C) select algebraic and geometric principles and formulas required for precision measuring operations. - (3) The student differentiates between the technical concepts that form the knowledge and skills of manufacturing.
+The student is expected to: - (A) use tools and equipment commonly employed in manufacturing in a safe manner; - (B) demonstrate an understanding of the safety regulations for the different types of manufacturing equipment such as cutting, abrasive, boring, turning, shaping, and forming tools; - (C) execute procedures using the different types of manufacturing equipment such as cutting, abrasive, boring, turning, shaping, and forming tools; - (D) research the modern materials used in manufacturing; and - (E) perform varied measurements, including precision measurements. - (4) The student investigates emerging and innovative applications of technology in engineering.
+The student is expected to: - (A) report on innovative applications of technology in engineering; - (B) experiment with new technologies; and - (C) experiment with different manufacturing materials such as plastic, composites, fiberglass, stone, and wood. - (5) The student manufactures products or systems using the appropriate tools, equipment, machines, materials, and technical processes.
+The student is expected to: - (A) analyze the processes needed to complete a project; and - (B) use a variety of equipment and machines to produce an item to specification. - (6) The student practices safe work habits.
+The student is expected to: - (A) master safety tests developed from Occupational Safety and Health Administration regulations; - (B) analyze hazardous materials; - (C) dispose of hazardous materials safely; and - (D) store all materials correctly. - (7) The student participates in a mass manufacturing project.
+The student is expected to: - (A) participate in the manufacturing of a mass produced project; and - (B) develop a method to check and maintain quality control throughout the manufacturing process. - (8) The student identifies the factors that influence the cost of an item or service.
+The student is expected to: - (A) develop a budget for a project; and - (B) determine the most effective strategies to minimize costs. - (9) The student describes the relationship between manufacturing and marketing.
+The student is expected to: - (A) prepare a marketing plan for a product; - (B) analyze the effect of customer satisfaction on the image of a product; and

-- (10) The student applies communication, mathematics, and science knowledge and skills to manufacturing activities.
+- (C) analyze how customer demands influence the design of an object. - (10) The student applies communication, mathematics, and science knowledge and skills to manufacturing activities.
 The student is expected to: - (A) demonstrate communication techniques consistent with industry standards; - (B) locate relevant information needed to solve problems; - (C) apply mathematics concepts to solve manufacturing problems; - (D) analyze science principles used to solve problems; and - (E) use appropriate units of measure.